Birmingham

-Smoke from the train-gulf hid by hoardings blunders upward, the brakes of cars
+Smoke from the train-gulf hid by hoardings blunders upward, the brakes

 Pipe as the policeman pivoting round raises his flat hand, bars